JamesAmato/cmb-ml/README.md

 - Set up your python environment
 - Get file assets

-Note that the repository depends heavily on PySM3, which currently must be used directly from the current repository.

 ## File System Considerations

 I suggest using the following directory structure for this local project in your home folder.
 This keeps data assets separate from the created datasets and from the code used to create it.